How To Keep Pesticides Away From Home And Garden?

 By the way, In my previous post, I explained how to avoid fungus during summer, which is also another unwanted pests in our gardens, and today I wanted to write about this topic.

-Facing with insects and other kinds of bugs at any point of our living space, -literally everywhere, is an unavoidable fact of life almost any time of the year.
-When we encounter with those creatures, we just appeal to the chemical insect-repellent products without losing time, with a hope to clean up our home and garden.
+Facing with insects and other kinds of bugs at any point in our living space, -literally everywhere, is an unavoidable fact of life almost any time of the year.
+When we encounter those creatures, we just appeal to the chemical insect-repellent products without losing time, with the hope to clean up our home and garden.
 Of course, at the end of the day, we have to deal with the side effects of those chemicals which we contacted and breathed for a considerably long time.

 Here in the video below you can learn a simple DIY way of repelling those insects, fleas, cockroaches, from your home and garden without using any toxic accumulating chemical materials.